-Abyssinian cats have dense medium length coats that have two or three dark colored bands of ticking.
+Abyssinian cats have dense medium-length coats that have two or three dark-colored bands of ticking.
 This cat’s coat is fine, silky and very soft in texture.
-The breed’s tail is thick at the base that should be moderately lengthy and tapering.
+The breed’s tail is thick at the base that should be moderately long and tapering.

 All the North American cat registries recognize the Abyssinian cat that has coat colors of Ruddy, Blue, Fawn and Sorrel.
 In the United Kingdom, New Zealand and Australia, all four colors are accepted with an added fifth coat color that is silver.